Skip to content

 As a project manager, it is crucial that you understand the difference.

-In the next tip, I'll share a process for managing individual risks and overall project risk.
+In the next tip, I'll share a process for managing project risks, including both individual risk events and overall project risk.

 3. Create separate "explicit" and "implicit" risk management plans